IGJoshua/coffi/README.md

 type.

 ### Unwrapped Native Handles
-Sometimes the overhead brought by the automatic serialization and deserialization from the methods explained so far is too much.
+Some native libraries work with handles to large amounts of data at once, making it undesirable to marshal data back and forth from Clojure, both because it's not necessary to work with the data in Clojure directly, or also because of the high (de)serialization costs associated with marshaling.
 In cases like these, unwrapped native handles are desirable.

-The functions `make-downcall` and `make-varargs-factory` are provided to create these raw handles.
+The functions `make-downcall` and `make-varargs-factory` are also provided to create raw function handles.

 ```clojure
 (def raw-strlen (ffi/make-downcall "strlen" [::mem/c-string] ::mem/long))